openpnp/openpnp/User-Manual.md

 2. Press the position camera button ![](https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/position-camera.svg).
 OpenPnP will move the head so that the mark is now centered in the camera and in perfect focus.
 3. Now press the position nozzle button ![](https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/position-nozzle.svg) and the nozzle should move back to it's place touching the mark.

+* IF machine does not behave as it should be consider to delete other image camera created at program install.
+Newly defined down looking camera should be first in list of cameras from Machine Setup tab, ReferenceMachine>heads>referencehead H1>Cameras.

 Actuators
 ---------